wiztools/stagen/README.md

 Read the [tutorial](https://github.com/wiztools/stagen/wiki/Tutorial).

-### Extensible

-At the core of StaGen engine, Guice is used for wiring the implementations with the interfaces.
-StaGen can be easily extended to support any new format.

 ### Deliberately Minimalist (meaning: simple to learn!)

 This static site generator was developed for maintaining a site like [WizTools.org](http://www.wiztools.org/).
 This is best suited for sites that have few pages generated out of few templates.
 We do not support themes or blog-like-static-pages.
 Of course, by nature of flexibility of StaGen, support for themes and blogs can be easily hacked into a StaGen site.